MicrosoftDocs/labs/labs/insiderdevtour2018/mixedreality/includes/MRLab_Part2_Exporting.md

 Use the default setting.

-We still need to make a few more changes to ensure that we can build this project out to VS as a UWP app.
+We still need to make a few more changes to ensure that we can build this project out to Visual Studios as a UWP app.
 Select the "Apply UWP Capability Settings" option in the Unity Editor.

-    Mixed Reality Toolkit -> Configure -> Apply UWP Capability Settings
+`Mixed Reality Toolkit -> Configure -> Apply UWP Capability Settings`

 ![apply UWP Capability Settings](../media/5.png)

 Make sure to check Spatial Perception if you intend to port this app to HoloLens.
 This will allow us to map the environment and find surfaces to place the speakers on.

 That's it!
 The project and scene is now configured and primed for making a UWP MR application.
-For a more detailed overview of these setting changes see [this guide](https://docs.microsoft.com/en-us/windows/mixed-reality/unity-development-overview#configuring-a-new-unity-project-for-windows-mixed-reality) to configuring Mixed Reality projects.
-When or if you choose to build the project use the following guides to get it running.
+For a more detailed overview of these setting changes, see [this guide](https://docs.microsoft.com/en-us/windows/mixed-reality/unity-development-overview#configuring-a-new-unity-project-for-windows-mixed-reality) to configuring Mixed Reality projects.
+When or if you choose to build the project, use the following guides to get it running.

 ### To deploy the project to an immersive headset.
 1. Navigate to the Build Window: Mixed Reality Toolkit -> Build Window.
-2. Press Open in Visual Studio.
+2. Click on Open in Visual Studio.
 3. Navigate to Build -> Configuration Manager in Visual Studios or use the drop-down at the top of the page and select x64 in your platform options.
 4. In the debug toolbar, select "Local Machine" as the target (or remote device if you are pushing to another machine).
 5. Run the app by hitting play.